Adam

 Here is our internal timeline:

-• May 5th: Final package is ready for QA (quality assurance).
+• May 5th: Release candidate package is ready for QA (quality assurance).
 This is where we identify any bugs, and resolve them.
 We will also be giving this version to a few real users to gather their valuable feedback.

 • May 12th: All reported bugs resolved and final UAT (user acceptance testing).
 This is where we identify any final imperfections in the user interface or anything that does not feel right from a users perspective.
 To accelerate this process, we will start this on May 5th, but will still need a day on the 12th just to verify everything.

-• Week Of May 12th: If the UAT goes smooth, we should be able to get v1 in your hands this week, but we will be very communicative this week if any issues arise
+• Week Of May 12th: If the UAT goes smooth, we should be able to get the first release candidate in your hands this week, but we will be very communicative this week if any issues arise

 Days prior to the final release we will be changing the pricing and introducing our annual plans.